 You can use your loan funds for just about anything, including debt consolidation, home improvement and even as a security deposit for a rental property.

 Where is Earnest available?

-Earnest serves borrowers of quite a few states.
-In fact, there are only five states where it doesn’t lend:
+There are only three states where it doesn’t lend:

 Why should I consider borrowing with Earnest?

-- Limited fees and low rates.
-Earnest doesn’t charge an origination fee or prepayment penalties for its loans.
+- No fees and low rates.
+Earnest doesn’t charge an origination fee, returned payment fee or prepayment penalties for its loans.
 And its rates are some of the lowest out there compared to the competition.

 - Rate discount.
 Like many lenders, Earnest gives you a 0.25% rate discount when you sign up for automatic payments.